-Travel Guide Turkmenistan
+Travel Guide for Turkmenistan

 Turkmenistan is a weird and wonderful place, and there’s really nowhere else like it.
-It definitely fits into the category of “off the beaten path” with only 6,000-ish foreigners entering every year, and very little information about the country circling throughout the rest of the world.
+It definitely fits into the category of “off the beaten path” with only 8,000-ish foreigners entering every year, and very little information about the country circling throughout the rest of the world.

 Visa